luci1113/MediMate/README.md

-# Gemini Pro Unleashed: AI Chat Bot & Visual Magic Explosion! 🚀🎨🤖👁️
+# MediMate Unleashed: AI Chat Bot & Visual Magic Explosion! 🚀🎨🤖👁️

-Welcome to the GitHub repository for "Gemini Pro Unleashed"! 🌟 In this project, we take coding to new heights by combining the power of Google's Gemini Pro with Python to build an intelligent chat bot that goes beyond words—it sees and understands!
+Welcome to the "MediMate ! 🌟 In this project, we take coding to new heights by combining the power of Google's Gemini Pro with Python to build an intelligent chat bot that goes beyond words—it sees and understands!

 ## What's Inside: